backswan0/sparta-calc/README.md

 # :1234: Creating a Basic Calculator Using Java

-## Introduction
+## :computer: Introduction
-- :computer: The project is an assignment to check if students have understood the online lecture.
+- The project is an assignment to check if students have understood the online lecture.
-- :bar_chart: There are three calculators, each developed as a personal project.
+- There are three calculators, each developed as a personal project.

+## 🕰️ Development Period
+-
+-

 ## Level